 Alex also plans to continue her emergency medicine schooling and become a Paramedic.
 The Cypress Creek Instructors saw leadership qualities in both Sandi and Alex and assigned both to the cadet leadership team with the rank of lieutenant.

 The EMT-Basic class started in July and wrapped up in November 2015.
 Both Alex and Sandi were hired by Cypress Creek EMS after graduating and passing their national exams.
-In April 2016, Alex completed our Internationally Respected Tactical Medic Training and is now a student in the 2016-17 Paramedic Academy.
+In April 2016, Alex completed our Internationally Respected Tactical Medic Training and graduated from the CCEMS Paramedic Academy in 2017.
+The Paramedic training program at Cypress Creek EMS is accredited by ABHES (Accrediting Bureau of Health Education Schools).